sunilson/just-lift/README.md

 Could be done as well, as all used libraries would support Multiplatform.
 If enough interest exists I might look into it.

+## Junie guidelines
+- The task is not finished before the build succeeds.
+Always ensure the project builds successfully (e.g., `./gradlew assemble` or Android Studio Build) before considering a task complete.

 ## TODO
 - [ ] Pause timer
 - [ ] Increase text size for better readability